SoftwareAG/c8y-docs/content/concepts/applications-bundle/web-applications.md

 ### Deploying web applications

-For an application to be available it has to be deployed at the Cumulocity platform.
+For an application to be available it has to be deployed on the Cumulocity platform.

 For details on how to deploy an application to Cumulocity, refer to [Administration > Managing applications](/guides/users-guide/administration#applications) in the User guide.